sopherapps/function-ext-monitor/README.md

       'interval_in_seconds': 7,
       # maybe who wrote it
       'author': 'John Doe',
-      # even functions can be added to dynamically
+      # even functions without arguments can be added to dynamically
       # generate values when the function is called
-      'timestamp': lambda _: datetime.datetime.now(),
+      # They should return something JSON serializable
+      'timestamp': lambda: str(datetime.datetime.now()),
       'headers': {
           # Any custom headers.
 Again, feel free to pass in a function
           # to generate headers on the fly,